-For the beet(s), I usually buy regular size beets that are easy to store and cook very quickly.
+For the beet(s), I usually buy regular-sized beets that are easy to store and cook quickly.
 The beet in the salad is roasted for about 40 – 45mins.
 You can check the recipe for Roasted Beets here if you would like.
 You can also boil the beet, but why remove most of the vitamin?
 Roast it, it is tastier.

 Shrimp, the main ingredient.
 Just salt, pepper, garlic powder, and a little bit of lemon juice and you have succulent and juicy roasted shrimp.
 The kiwi, not much to do there.
 Just peel the skin off and slice.
 The baby spinach leaves, nothing difficult to do.
 When shopping at your local supermarket you can pick up a bag or container that has been thoroughly cleaned and washed to use.
 I usually re-wash mine before use – to be a little extra careful.
 Pickled onions, super easy to make if you wish to add them to your salad.

-While the beet is roasting, all you have to do is slice the onion, add salt, sugar and red wine vinegar.
+While the beet is roasting, you have to slice the onion, add salt, sugar, and red wine vinegar.
 Let the onion soak for about 30 – 45 minutes and you have pickled onions.
 You can even prepare this in advance.

 Like as said before, do not deprive yourself.
 Eat well.
-My Grilled Shrimp Salad with Spinach, Beet, Papaya, and Kiwi, will leave you full and very happy.
-If you are worried about the amount of time it takes to make it, just keep thinking about how healthy this dish is and how your body will thank you for it.
+This Grilled Shrimp Salad with Spinach, Beet, Papaya, and Kiwi, will leave you full and very happy.
+If you are worried about the length of time it takes to make it, just keep thinking about how healthy this grilled shrimp salad recipe is and how your body will thank you for it.